aseprite/api/api/app.md

 app.open(filename)
 ```

-Opens a new sprite loading it from the given filename.
+Opens a new sprite, loading it from the given filename.
 Returns an
 instance of the [Sprite class](sprite.md#sprite) or `nil` if something went
 wrong.